You’re one of the most important links in the chain between farmers and the general population.

 Is your business focusing heavily on social media marketing?

-So you post your products to your Facebook page regularly and you keep an eye on likes and shares like a Karoo boer eyeing the horizon for rain.
+You post your products to your Facebook page regularly, and you keep an eye on likes and shares like an Iowa farmer eyeing the horizon for rain.

 And you get your likes and shares.
 Some of your content is regularly shared and people comment on it and ask about it.